V-Sekai/unidot_importer/README.md

 1. This project should be imported at `addons/unidot` in the project, often as a git submodule.

 2. Most unity assets use .fbx files.
-To support FBX requires additional setup:
+To support FBX requires additional setup before import:

-  Godot's .fbx implementation is incomplete and can corrupt normals or fail in typical cases, such as FBX files exported by Blender.

-  To install, one must download FBX2glTF from https://github.com/revolufire/FBX2glTF/releases/, then rename to FBX2glTF.exe and move it into this addon directory.
+  To install FBX support, one must download FBX2glTF from https://github.com/godotengine/FBX2glTF/releases and set it in the FBX2glTF.exe path in the Import category of **Editor Settings** (not Project Settings)

 3. To add TIFF / .tif support, install ImageMagick and copy convert.exe into this addon directory.